devendrajoshi/rag/README.md

     ```yaml
     ollama:
-      build:
-        context: .
-        dockerfile: Dockerfile.ollama
-      container_name: ollama-container
+      image: ollama/ollama:latest
       ports:
         - "11434:11434"
       volumes:
         - ${HOST_OLLAMA_HOME}:/root/.ollama
       restart: always
     ```

-    - This container builds from the `Dockerfile.ollama`, which extends the official `ollama/ollama` image to handle some certificate issues.
+    - This uses the official ollama image.
+    - There is an option for extending official image if need be using the `Dockerfile.ollama`.
 In normal scenarios, you can use the official image directly.
     - It maps port 11434 on the host to port 11434 in the container.
     - It mounts a volume from the host to the container to persist data. `${HOST_OLLAMA_HOME}` is where the LLM files will be dowloaded.